Kingston, Ontario

 Kingston is a midsize city that is home to over 172,000 residents at the place where the Cataraqui and St. Lawrence Rivers flow into Lake Ontario.
 Europeans settled the area in the 1600s on First Nation lands named Katarokwi, calling it King’s Town in honor of Britain’s George III.
 Kingston, as it became known, went on to serve as Canada’s first capital – and that federal connection continues to this day.
 Kingston is home to Canadian Forces Base Kingston, Corrections Canada, the Royal Military College of Canada and various departments of the federal and provincial government.

-The city’s economic development strategy has centered on one of its greatest strengths: a robust academic sector anchored by Queen's University, a top research institution, and St. Lawrence College, a leading applied-learning institution with schools of business, computer and engineering technology, health sciences, and skilled trades.
+The city’s economic development strategy has centered on another of its strengths: a robust academic sector anchored by Queen's University, a top research institution, and St. Lawrence College, a leading applied-learning institution with schools of business, computer and engineering technology, health sciences, and skilled trades.
 Together with the Royal Military College of Canada, these institutions give Kingston the second largest talent pool in Eastern Ontario and one of the most highly educated populations in the nation.
-This diverse and skilled workforce is reinforced by strong program completions in health professions, biological sciences, engineering, chemistry and business, producing a full spectrum of talent to meet employer needs.
-The result is a city that not only ranks first among the 15 top Canadian cities for industrial and academic R&D (FDI Benchmark 2019) but also has become a premier hub for life sciences innovation and sustainable manufacturing.
-More than 30 research laboratories are located in the city, and many leading companies have chosen Kingston for their global R&D and production facilities, in order to benefit from access to cutting-edge expertise and facilities.

 Kingston complements its academic and research capacity with innovative workforce and talent initiatives.
-The Workplace Inclusion Charter (WIC), launched in 2019, has supported more than 80 employers in advancing diversity, equity and inclusion, with projects ranging from targeted initiatives for international students to collaborations with neighboring municipalities.
-The Charter’s success has earned national recognition and inspired local employers to build their own equity programs.
-The city also developed the NEST* Program, which helps relocating professionals and their families integrate into Kingston by supporting spousal employment, housing searches and community connections.
-As the program expands to include newcomers undergoing the immigration process, it is becoming a vital tool for attracting and retaining global talent.
+The city developed the NEST* Program, which helps relocating professionals and their families integrate into Kingston by supporting spousal employment, housing searches and community connections.
+The program also serves newcomers undergoing the immigration process, which has made it a vital tool for attracting and retaining global talent.

 The city further supports talent attraction with its Possible Made Here and bilingual counterpart Tout Est Possible Ici platforms that provide interactive tools like job search engines, cost-of-living calculators and neighborhood quizzes.
-These platforms won the 2020 EDCO award for innovation in workforce development and continue to evolve to meet new demands.
-Meanwhile, the Queen’s Career Apprenticeship Program connects Arts and Science graduates with employers through subsidized, year-long apprenticeships, resulting in more than $2.7 million in new payroll and the program’s expansion into eight other Canadian communities and the U.S.
+Meanwhile, the Queen’s Career Apprenticeship Program connects Arts and Science graduates with employers through subsidized, year-long apprenticeships, resulting in more than $2.7 million in new payroll and the program’s expansion into other Canadian communities and the U.S.

 Life, Health and Sustainability